Aristidis13/Bash_Scripting/README.md

 The technology used for the text mining is awk.
 For every line if the line starts with # then it is considered as comment and is not taken into consideration for the calculations.

+The inputs can be given with any way.